2025-26 Research Australia Health and Medical Research Awards

 How to Nominate

-You can download ALL the Criteria and Nomination information HERE.
-Once you are familiar with all the criteria and questions to answer, simply CLICK HERE to access the Nomination portal at the.
+You will soon be able to download ALL the Criteria and Nomination information here.
+Once you are familiar with all the criteria and questions to answer, you can complete the form on the online portal, which will be made available when nominations open.
 You then fill in the form with all the details and submit your nomination.

 If you have any questions you can email awards@researchaustralia.org or call 02 9295 8545.